Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 This project aims to simplify the deployment and evaluation of MongoDB by:
 * Automating the setup of MongoDB clusters using Docker and Kubernetes.
 * Providing a suite of unit tests to validate basic functionality of MongoDB interactions.
-* Integrating fuzz testing, a type of automated software testing, through American Fuzzy Lop (AFL) to identify potential vulnerabilities.
+* Integrating fuzz testing, a type of automated software testing, to identify potential vulnerabilities.

 ## Features
 * Automated MongoDB Setup: Easily deploy a MongoDB cluster locally or on Chameleon Cloud using Docker or Kubernetes.